 - Regions Bank

 - SunTrust Bank

 - Union Bank

-In addition to banks and the federal government, many other state agencies — such as the Department of Motor Vehicles — might also be closed.
-If you find yourself with the day off on Presidents Day and want to renew your license or take care of some other errand you’ve been putting off, make sure to call your desired destination before heading out of your house.
+In addition to banks and the federal government, many other state agencies — such as the Department of Motor Vehicles — might be closed.
+If you find yourself with the day off on Presidents Day and want to renew your license or take care of other errands, make sure to call ahead.